halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-commission-payments.md

 There are 2 reports that are produced by this process.

-Account
-Manager Summary ReportAccount
+- Account Manager Summary Report
-Manager Audit Report
+- Account Manager Audit Report